StephenLovino/mba/PRIVATE_INTEGRATIONS.md

 - Frontend opens a multi-step modal from any CTA.
 - Submit hits `POST /api/lead` with `{ name, email, role, utms }`.
-- Server syncs to GHL and returns the appropriate Xendit link; frontend redirects.
+- Server creates/updates Contact with tags (e.g., `MBA Lead`, `student`/`professional`) and returns the appropriate Xendit link; frontend redirects.
+- Optional: If `GHL_PIPELINE_ID` is configured, the server will also create an Opportunity.
+If you prefer to create opportunities in GHL Workflows based on tags, simply leave `GHL_PIPELINE_ID` unset.

+## Recommended approach

+For simplicity and maximum control in GHL:
+1. Let the site create Contact + tags only.
+2. In GHL, build a Workflow that triggers on tag added (e.g., `MBA Lead` + role) and creates the Opportunity in the correct Pipeline/Stage.

+This keeps logic centralized in GHL and allows easy changes to routing without code updates.
 - Xendit calls `POST /api/webhooks/xendit` on payment; server updates contact in GHL.

 ## Notes